numpy/numpy/doc/source/reference/arrays.nditer.rst

 When adding the 'out' parameter, we have to explicitly provide those flags, because if someone passes in an array as 'out', the iterator will default to 'readonly', and our inner loop would fail.

 While we're at it, let's also introduce the 'no_broadcast' flag, which will prevent the output from being broadcast.
+This is important, because we only want one input value for each output.
+Aggregating more than one input value is a reduction operation which requires special handling.
-It would already error in this case because an output that is being broadcast requires a reduction operation, something which must be explicitly enabled in a global flag, the error message that results from disabling broadcasting is much more understandable for end-users.
+It would already raise an error because reductions must be explicitly enabled in an iterator flag, but the error message that results from disabling broadcasting is much more understandable for end-users.
+To see how to generalize the square function to a reduction, look at the sum of squares function in the section about Cython.

 For completeness, we'll also add the 'external_loop' and 'buffered' flags, as these are what you will typically want for performance